kubernetes/enhancements/keps/sig-apps/961-maxunavailable-for-statefulset/README.md

 Administrators should monitor the following metrics to assess the need for a rollback:

 - `statefulset_unavailability_violation`: Ths metric reflects the number of times the maxUnavailable condition is violated (i.e. spec.replicas - availableReplicas > maxUnavailable).
-Mutiple violations of maxUnavailable might indicate issues with feature behavior.
+Multiple violations of maxUnavailable might indicate issues with feature behavior.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?